linode/docs/docs/security/ssl/ssl-apache2.md

 Prerequisites
 -------------

-Prior to following this guide, you will need to ensure that the following steps have been taken on your Linode.
+Thsi guide assumes that you are running Apache2 on Debian7 or Ubuntu 14.04.
+Prior to following this guide, you will also need to ensure that the following steps have been taken on your Linode.

 - Follow our [getting started guide](/docs/getting-started/) to configure your Linode.